playsms/playsms/README.md

 Description
 -----------

-playSMS is a flexible Web-based SMS portal that it can be made to fit to various services such as an SMS gateway, personal messaging systems, corporate and group communication tools
+playSMS is a free and open source SMS software.
+A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools

 Feature Highlights